top of page

 Jars:

-Honey should be presented in one (1) pound jars (Classic Gamber or Queenline).
+Honey should be presented in one (1) pound glass jars (Classic Gamber or Queenline).
 DO NOT use plastic jars.

 • You will need to enter three (3) jars each of the same honey for any category you will enter.
 All three jars should look identical.